Symphony No. 92 (Haydn): III. Menuetto: Allegretto

-Fourth movement
+IV.
+Presto

-Haydn’s final movement of the Oxford Symphony is centred on a feeling of tension and release.
+Haydn's final movement of the Oxford Symphony is centred on a feeling of tension and release.
 In order to convey this quality to the listener, Haydn wrote this sonata form movement slightly faster and shorter than the first movement of the symphony to create a climactic ending.
 The frequent chromatic inflections in the melodic line, as well as the use of woodwind and brass colour, are reminiscent of opera buffa, and seem to foreshadow the style of Rossini.
 The symphony, which began with three slow, soft G major chords ends with three loud, emphatic ones.